skupperproject/skupper-example-redis/README.md

 This example deploys a simple highly available Redis architecture with Sentinel across multiple Kubernetes clusters using Skupper.

-In addition to the Redis Server and Redis Sentinel, the example contains an additional service:
+In addition to the Redis Server and Sentinel, the example contains an additional service:

 * A wiki-getter service that exposes an `/api/search?query=` endpoint.
-  The server returns the result from the Redis cache if present otherwise it will retrieve the query via the wiki api and cache the content via the Redis primary server.
+  The server returns the result from the Redis cache if present otherwise it will retrieve the query via the `wiki api` and cache the content via the Redis primary server.

 With Skupper, you can place the Redis primary server in one cluster and